 X.4.2.2 Use Case #2: Care Plan Summary Section

-This use case involves a Primary Care Physician (PCP) generating and sharing a Care Plan Summary Section based on content in a care plan document.
+This use case involves a Primary Care Physician (PCP) generating and sharing a Care Plan Summary Section based on content in a care plan document or in a document containing care plan sections.
 The PCP would like to view the care plan content with its applicable linkages to get a better understanding of the various health concerns that may be related to the same goals along with the applicable interventions.
 This will help the PCP in understanding which interventions are effective in assisting the patient attain desirable outcomes so that he is better able to direct his patient’s care.

 X.4.2.2.1 Care Plan Summary Section Use Case Description